Death and Dying

 - Skin color: Poor blood flow to the skin may cause it to look dull, darker, or mottled (blue and blotchy).
-This may be most noticeable on his hands and feet.
+This may be most noticeable on his or her hands and feet.

-- Coma: This is when the person is not conscious.
+- Coma: a person cannot be awakened or aroused from a deep sleep.
 A coma may last from minutes to hours before death occurs.

 What care can be given to a dying person?

-End-of-life care can help a dying person face his fears of being alone, becoming a burden, or feeling pain.
-Caregivers provide treatment and care according to the wishes, values, and beliefs of the person.
+End-of-life care can help a dying person face his or her fears of being alone, becoming a burden, or feeling pain.
+Healthcare providers provide treatment and care according to the wishes, values, and beliefs of the person.
 Issues such as organ donation and autopsy will be talked about with respect, sensitivity, and concern.
-The person's family or friends will be prepared for the person's loss, and will be supported as they grieve his loss.
+The person's family or friends will be prepared for the person's loss, and will be supported as they grieve his or her loss.

 - Continued care: Personal care needs, such as bathing and getting dressed, are given.
-The person's caregiver may arrange home care, transportation, rehabilitation, and counseling services to assist the person's needs.
+The person's healthcare provider may arrange home care, transportation, rehabilitation, and counseling services to assist the person's needs.
 The person may also need a hospital bed, wheelchair, or other medical supplies.

 - Emotional and psychological care: Counseling and emotional support for the person and those close to the person may be given.

-- Social care: Social workers and other caregivers can help the person find answers to questions about practical, financial, or other concerns.
+- Social care: Social workers and other healthcare providers can help the person find answers to questions about practical, financial, or other concerns.
 They can find answers about insurance benefits, palliative care, or hospice services.

-- Palliative care: This type of care is mainly to provide comfort to the person while maintaining his dignity.
+- Palliative care: This type of care is mainly to provide comfort to the person while maintaining his or her dignity.
 Medicine may help reduce pain, discomfort, or distress.
-Palliative care helps him feel comfortable until his death.
+Palliative care helps him or her feel comfortable until his or her death.
 It is usually given to those who have an illness that cannot be cured and that is expected to lead to death.